telerik/maui-docs/controls/scheduler/views/week-view.md

 * `DayStartTime`&mdash;Defines the time used to indicate the start of the day.
 * `DayEndTime`&mdash;Defines the time used to indicate the end of the day.
+* `IsWeekendVisible`&mdash;Indicates whether the weekend days are visible, so that only the work week is displayed.
 * `IsCurrentTimeIndicatorVisible`&mdash;Defines the value indicating whether the current time indicator is visible.
 * `MajorTickLength`&mdash;Defines the length of the major ticks.
 * `MinorTickLength`&mdash;Defines the length of the minor ticks.